-Day 3 - Hamner Springs - Lewis Pass - Murchison - Nelson
+Day 3 - Hanmer Springs - Lewis Pass - Murchison - Nelson

 Day 4 - Nelson - Kaiteriteri - Abel Tasman National Park - Mapua - Nelson

-Day 5 - Nelson - Takaka - Pohara Beach
+Day 5 - Nelson - Anatoki Salmon Farm - Takaka

 Leaving Nelson for Motueka we passed orchards where lately I've noticed a lot more hops are being grown, they disappeared for a long time, perhaps as a result of the micro breweries popping up all over the country.
 Or maybe it’s the German influence too as Motueka and Takaka have one of the largest German populations in New Zealand.

-Day 6 - Pohara Beach – Collingwood – Farewell Spit Tour – Pohara Beach
+Day 6 - Takaka – Collingwood – Farewell Spit Tour – Takaka

-It’s a scenic 40 minute drive from Pohara to Collingwood where we checked out the main street, at least a couple of hundred yards long, had coffee and visited the interesting little museum beside Farewell Spit Eco Tours, our hosts on the four wheel drive tour.
+It’s a scenic drive from Takaka to Collingwood where we checked out the main street, at least a couple of hundred yards long, had coffee and visited the interesting little museum beside Farewell Spit Eco Tours, our hosts on the four wheel drive tour.

-Day 7 - Pohara Beach - Nelson - Home
+Day 7 - Takaka - Nelson - Flight Home

 Now it's your turn - check out our Molesworth Station, Abel Tasman & Golden Bay tour